 Broken fate line or (career line) meanings

-The broken fate line is not necessarily a bad thing.
+The fate line is a crease on the palm which vertically runs towards the middle finger.
+This line is not typically one line, so the broken fate line is not necessarily a bad thing.
 The fate line is also referred to as Saturn line or career line.
 We look at the fate line for various clues when doing a palm reading.
 It is an excellent indicator of change in the life of its bearer.
 It is not just about the career or money, it also reflects the persons’ drive or direction in life.

 A straight fate line which runs from the base of the palm to below the middle finger can denote an unchanging and steady career.
 These individuals know who they are; they are self-motivated, serious and in control of their decided path in life from an early age.
 The long fate line from the wrist can also depict a hard worker.
 These types have boundaries and tend to stick to their plan of life.

 However, what if you do not have a straight fate line or if there is a broken fate line?

 A broken fate line, but one that has a second line with an overlap, shows a planned change in career or lifestyle.
 If the breaks do not overlap, and there is a space before the line continues, (missing section) it is an unexpected change.
 It may be a time when progress regarding career or goals has come to a standstill.